Panacea: Pareto Alignment via Preference Adaptation for LLMs: Panacea: Pareto Alignment via Preference Adaptation

-Directly solving the MDPO problem by generating an LLM for every preference vector is extremely challenging due to the vast number of parameters.
-To avoid this, we consider LoRA \cite{hu2022lora}, a parameter-efficient fine-tuning method, which freezes the original weights $\mW_0$ and only learns pairs of rank decomposition matrices $\mA, \mB$ for adaptation.
-According to LoRA, the final weight $\mW$ is obtained according to the following formula:

-However, producing LoRA parameters from a low-dimensional preference vector still suffers from instability issues.
+To solve the MDPO problem, our goal is to learn a single model capable of representing the entire Pareto-optimal solution set.
+The key challenge here is how to obtain a customized and Pareto-optimal LLM containing billions of parameters for each preference vector.
+Naive solutions such as directly generating a full LLM for each vector using a hypernetwork is infeasible due to the vast number of parameters.
+To avoid this, we consider LoRA \cite{hu2022lora}, a parameter-efficient fine-tuning method, which, for each layer, freezes the original weights $\mW_0$ and only learns pairs of rank decomposition matrices $\mA, \mB$ for adaptation.
+According to LoRA, the final weight $\mW$ is obtained by $\mW = \mW_0 + \mB \mA$.
+However, a rank-8 LoRA of Alpaca-7B \cite{taori2023alpaca} still contains nearly 20 million parameters, which means producing separate LoRA parameters for each preference vector can also significantly suffer from training difficulty and instability issues.
 We thus explore an alternative approach inspired by AdaLoRA \cite{zhang2023adaptive}.
 This method employs singular value decomposition (SVD)-based LoRA and learns the left singular matrix $\mU$, diagonal matrix $\mSigma$ (representing singular values), and right singular matrix $\mV$.
 Moreover, $\mU$ and $\mV$ are subject to orthogonality regularization.

 which hereafter we call SVD-LoRA.
 By extracting singular values $\mSigma$ of incremental matrices, SVD-LoRA captures the core features of adaptation in a few parameters.
 More importantly, the singular values provide an interface to fundamentally influence model behavior.